In this topic:

 In the PHP context, a namespace is imported by inserting a

-To import packages on the fly, follow these general steps
+To import packages on-the-fly, follow these steps:

 - Start typing a name in the editor.
 If the name references a class that has not been imported,

 If the pop-up annoys you, change this behavior for the current file.
 Just click Hector in the Status bar, and clear the check box Import Pop-up: